elelpublic/tsunit/README.md

 # tsunit

 This is a little junit-like api to unit test for typescript or javascript code.

-I made this so I did not have to use any bug api, any tooling, frameworks or such.
+I made this so I did not have to use any big api, any tooling, frameworks or such.
 The only thing I wanted was typescript, for the strict typing and compile safety.

 ## Prerequisites